Congregation of Jesus and Mary: Post-revolution

 Besides the scholasticates that they opened in Belgium and in Spain, the Eudists directed in the early 20th century seminaries at Cartagena, at Antioquia, at Pamplona, at Panama (South America), and at San Domingo, West Indies.
 In Canada they had the Vicariate Apostolic of the Gulf of St. Lawrence, a seminary at Halifax, Nova Scotia, a college at Church Point, N.S., and at Caraquet, New Brunswick, and a number of other less important establishments.
-In France, where the majority still remains, the Eudists continue to preach missions and to take part in various other works.
+The North American province is based in Quebec.

 United States

 In 1947, the order acquired the Langley Park mansion in Langley Park, Maryland, and operated a seminary there until 1963.
 The San Diego Local Community includes Carlsbad, Vista, and Solana Beach, California, where they have charge of the parish of St.James/St. Leo.

 And in 2005 the Congregation opened its first community in Asia in Tagaytay, Philippines.
 From there they moved to Quezon City (by Ateneo de Manila University) where they have their house of formation Saint John Eudes.
 They also have a retreat house in Taytay, Rizal, from which Eudists help with ministry and retreats in numerous parishes.